Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I was sure you were going to take the Great Panda.

-They're your favourite animals?
+They're your favourite animals.

-But I would probably, for ease, my thought was, at the Melbourne Zoo,
+I love them, but I would probably, for ease, my thought was, at the Melbourne Zoo, they've got a thing called Lima Island.

 You're not allowed to take any food in because you go to a bit like an airlock closes behind you.

-And then the lemas, they just roam around.
+and then the lemas, they just roam around,

-They can come right up to you.
+they can come right up to you.

 Oh, that's cool.

-You might as have had like a banana or something.
+You've had like a banana or something.

 I could tempt it over under the arm, through the airlock.